top of page

 Galileo's Complex Relationship to Science and Religion

-Has science proven that Christianity is wrong?
 Many people think so and they claim that religion has been hostile to the advancement of science for hundreds of years.
-One frequently cited example is the confrontation between Galileo Galilei and the Catholic Church.

 Learn More